 One thing $5 doesn’t buy you in Alabama, though, is zoning laws.
 Apparently you can inhabit or do business out of any structure (complete or partial, built or on wheels) just about anywhere you damn well please.
 For a closet anal retentive who used to color coordinate his Lego communities, this drives me nuts!

-We saw Helen Keller's house, which,
+We saw Helen Keller's house, which, if you think about it, is more than she ever did. |

 An aerial view of any Alabama municipality is basically Dolly Parton’s “Coat of Many Colors” interpreted geographically.
 It is master land planning as performed by a hippie, incense reeking, middle-school art teacher, and it’s the visual equivalent of chewing on tin foil.